 - implementation of a cross-national comparative survey among the HLS19 project partner countries,

-- provide comparative results across the HLS19 project partner countries,
+- distribution of results across the HLS19 project partner countries for benchmarking,

-- publish and disseminate the findings in reports, scientific peer-reviewed journals, books, factsheets, policy briefing papers and through the M-POHL public website,
+- publication and dissemination of the findings in reports, scientific peer-reviewed journals, books, factsheets, policy briefing papers, and via the M-POHL public website.

 The International Coordination Centre (ICC) of the HLS19 Project

-The International Coordination Centre (ICC) of the HLS19 Project is situated within the WHO-CC for Health Promotion in Hospitals and Health Care at the department of Health and Society of the Austrian Public Health Institute (Gesundheit Österreich GmbH).
+The International Coordination Centre (ICC) of the HLS19 Project is situated within the WHO-CC for Health Promotion in Hospitals and Health Care at the department of Health Literacy and Health Promotion of the Austrian National Public Health Institute (Gesundheit Österreich GmbH).